 Lung Cancer Treatment at UVA Health

 We have one of the largest lung cancer clinics in the region.
-U.S. News & World Report ranks our lung cancer surgery as “high performing,” which is the highest rating it can get.
+U.S. News & World Report ranks our lung cancer surgery as high performing — the highest rating possible.
+We also earned the top rating — 3 stars — for our quality outcomes.
+Only about 10 programs nationwide receive this top rating from the Society of Thoracic Surgeons.

 - TomoTherapy - safe and painless, this best-in-class radiation avoids healthy tissue